 Ameritex Houston Movers are big believers of giving back.
-In addition to providing our customers with exceptional moving service, Ameritex Movers is also proud to be an active participant in the Houston community.
+In addition to providing our customers with a Stress-Free Move, Ameritex Movers is also proud to be an active participant in the Houston community.
 We love our city, and one of our main goals is to support charity and education wherever possible!

 Our involvement includes:

 - Partnering with the Houston Food Bank for Feeding America

 - Delivering over 10,000 Back Pack meals for Houston children during each school year

 - Assisting with the M.D Anderson Food Drive, the annual “Canstruction” event, and Houston Dynamo food drives